Nagasaki45/krihelinator/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

+Two environment variables can controll the background processes for debugging.

+    NO_PIPELINE=1 iex -S mix  # The pipeline will be disabled PERIODIC_SCHEDULE=5 iex -S mix  # The periodic process will kick in every 5 minutes

 ## Scripts

 If you messed things up there are several usefull scripts in `priv/scripts`: